2002 December

 NSLP’s Debt Management Director, Connie Kent, presented Put a Dent in Defaults and applauded schools for their default prevention efforts, as evidenced by Nebraska’s 4.7% default rate.
 Connie provided schools with online debt management resources they can use to help their students manage their debts and repay their student loans.
 She also debuted NSLP’s new Loan Education Products website at www.nslp.org/lep.htm where schools can find online resources organized according to the student’s life cycle.
 “The online resources are very helpful,” said Terri Graham, Associate Director, Hastings College.
 “Now I know where to find information to help my students, without spending hours researching the web.”

-Sharon O’Neal’s Performance Products presentation gave schools and lenders an overview of Mapping Your Future’s online student loan counseling, Loan Wizard, repayment information, career planning resources, and online chats that are available at www.mapping-your-future.org.
+Sharon O’Neal’s Performance Products presentation gave schools and lenders an overview of Mapping Your Future’s online student loan counseling, Loan Wizard, repayment information, career planning resources, and online chats that are available.

 Named after our 'Feel the Excitement' Award, this column is designed to highlight NeASFAA members' participation in public/community service outside of the financial aid community.
 Intended to be a cross between 'Getting to Know You' and 'Movers and Shakers', we hope this article will provide information to assist all of us in making nominations for the 'Feel the Excitement' Award.